PKUFlyingPig/homepage/content/publication/distrain/index.md

 ---
-title: 'Fast Distributed Inference Serving for Large Language Models'
+title: 'DistTrain: Addressing Model and Data Heterogeneity with Disaggregated Training for Multimodal Large Language Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Bingyang Wu
+  - Zili Zhang
   - admin
+  - Ranchen Ming
+  - Hanpeng Hu
-  - Zili Zhang
+  - Jianjian Sun
-  - Gang Huang
+  - Zheng Ge
-  - Xuanzhe Liu
+  - Yibo Zhu
   - Xin Jin

-# Author notes (optional)
-author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
-  - 'Equal contribution'

-date: "2023-05-01T00:00:00Z"
+date: "2024-09-01T00:00:00Z"
 # doi: '10.48550/arXiv.2305.05920'

 # Schedule page publish date (NOT publication's date).